-However, before the parties and classes begin, there’s a ton of stuff you freshers are going to need to get your heads around.
-For most of you this will be your first time living away from the warm embrace of casa Mum and Dad, and it’s going to be a bit of a culture shock.
-For possibly the first time in your lives you are going to have to pay rent, as well as other bills, and budget for food, toiletries and other groceries.
+However, before the parties and classes begin, there’s a ton of stuff freshers are going to need to get their heads around.
+For most of this will be their first time living away from the warm embrace of casa Mum and Dad, and it’s going to be a bit of a culture shock.
+For possibly the first time in their lives they are going to have to pay rent, as well as other bills, and budget for food, toiletries and other groceries.

 Now, whilst financial dire-straits are a practical inevitability of the student experience, the one thing you don’t want to have to deal with is an invasion of pests.
-With this being your first time in charge of your own house, you may not be clued up on which pitfalls to avoid, or what to do if the worst should happen.
+With this being their first time in charge of a house, they may not be clued up on which pitfalls to avoid, or what to do if the worst should happen.

-With this in mind, let’s have a look at two of the most common questions you may have about dealing with pest control at university.
+With this in mind, let’s have a look at two of the most common questions about dealing with pest control at university.

 How can I avoid pest control issues?

 This is really your top priority when it comes to pest control.
 After all, it’s better to prevent pests from taking up residence in your home in the first place.

 First and foremost, you need to keep the place clean.
 It can be as simple as keeping an eye on the amount of food.
 Cleaning up and doing the dishes may not be top of your list of priorities, but it’s worth getting into the habit.

 Rats and similar vermin love food refuse, so you need to make sure you’re getting rid of food waste appropriately.
 Buy heavy duty bin bags to reduce the chances of animals chewing through them to get to the food inside.
 Make sure you also know and stick to your refuse collection schedule so you don’t get a build-up of waste.